Kentucky Corn Facts

 Corn continues to be a top Kentucky crop in terms of acres and cash receipts.

-Corn production in Kentucky for 2017 is forecast at 217 million bushels.
-Yield was estimated at 178 bushels per acre (record high).
+Corn production in Kentucky for 2017 was reported at 217 million bushels.
+Average yield was estimated at 178 bushels per acre (record high).
 Acres for harvest as grain were estimated at 1.22 million acres.

 Between 40 and 50% of the Kentucky corn crop is fed to livestock.
 Poultry in Kentucky consume about 45 million bushels alone.
 Beef and dairy cattle and hogs are also important Kentucky corn consumers.

 From the 12 million bushels of corn used annually to produce fuel ethanol, 107,000 tons of distiller's grains are produced, which is also fed to livestock and poultry.